fitzsimonsjl/fitzsimonsjl.com/content/blog/welcoming-the-end-of-the-webkit-era.md

 **Your old iOS devices get a longer lease of life**

 The dusty iPad sitting in a drawer.
 Or maybe you gave it to your child to keep them entertained for those 30 minutes of peace you've been wanting.
 Or maybe it ended up with an elderly relative who isn't quite savvy enough to use a computer without 2 hours of your time in the process.
-Whatever the scenario is, the last "proper" use of that iPad would be for web browsing - whether it's YouTube or online banking.
+Whatever the scenario is, the last "proper" use of that iPad would be for web browsing - whether it's YouTube or online banking (though I wouldn't recommend it!).

 With things as they are now though, that iPad has been rendered completely useless because it needs an up-to-date version of Safari.
 The problem is, that the version of Safari you need is tied to iOS updates - and those ran out a few years ago meaning you're stuck.